Want to have your smashed avo and eat it too?

 How Can You Incorporate Work and Study?

 Generally, if you were to attend university full time you will be required to have around three to four contact days immediately disqualifying the chances of working full time.
 How can you get around this?
-Study flexibly!
+Study with flexibility!
 National Training allows you to study online diplomas that permit you to work full time and study, maximising the chance of you have extra cash to save.

 This might seem obvious but many still aren’t utilising the benefits of budgeting.
 With many apps and books at minimal or no cost available why wouldn’t you give it try?
 This is a simple way to understand exactly where your money is going each week and help you to get to your savings goals without missing out on things you enjoy.